Innmind/documentation/docs/philosophy/index.md

 _Innmind itself tries to solve a problem._

 This is why all the packages fits together to help solve bigger and bigger problems.
 It also means it won't go away while the goal is not reached.
-And since the goal may even be unreachable, Innmind is here to stay!
+And since the goal may even not be unreachable, Innmind is here to stay!

 This also enforces 2 things.
 Abstractions need to be extremely robust to safely build higher abstractions.
 And they need to be reusable outside this project (to avoid being wasted in case the goal is not reachable).